xKDR/Survey.jl/README.md

 to the [Survey package in R](https://cran.r-project.org/web/packages/survey/index.html) developed by [Professor Thomas Lumley](https://www.stat.auckland.ac.nz/people/tlum005).

-This package currently supports simple random sample, stratified sample, one- and two-stage cluster sample, the latter using single stage approximation.
+This package currently supports simple random sample, stratified sample, single and multistage cluster sample, the latter using single stage approximation.
 For more details see the [TODO](https://xkdr.github.io/Survey.jl/dev/) section of the documentation.